cambiatus/frontend/README.md

 ## Code Quality

-We check JS code with [StandardJS](https://github.com/standard/standard) and Elm code with [elm-review](https://github.com/jfmengels/elm-review) before the `git push` using [husky](https://github.com/typicode/husky).
+We check JS with [StandardJS](https://github.com/standard/standard) and Elm with [elm-review](https://github.com/jfmengels/elm-review) before the `git push` using [husky](https://github.com/typicode/husky).
 You can also run `yarn standard` and `yarn review` at any moment to make sure your code is passing the linters.

 ## Build